Printable Page Corn News Return to Menu - Page 1 2 3 4 5 6

 SOYBEANS:

-Soybean futures are 10 to 12 cents higher at midday to start the week with
+Soybean futures are 10 to 12 cents higher at midday with action reversing

-planting will slow in the short term with weekly pace still likely to be
+good development in the short term with trade likely to start watching the

 WHEAT:

-the KC May chart, support is the 20-day moving average at $6.25 with the fresh
+KC July chart, resistance is the 20-day moving average at $6.34 with the fresh

 David Fiala can be reached at dfiala@futuresone.com